Shelter Island Ferries (North Ferry and South Ferry)

 Importance for Long Island Travelers

-• Tourism: Shelter Island is a beloved summer destination known for its beaches, preserves, and small-town charm.
+• Tourism: Shelter Island is a favorite East End getaway known for beaches, nature preserves, marinas, and a quieter pace than many nearby resort areas.

-• Connectivity: The ferries serve as the only road links between the North Fork, Shelter Island, and the Hamptons.
+• Connectivity: For drivers and cyclists, these ferries provide the only public vehicle links between the North Fork, Shelter Island, and the Hamptons.

 Nearby Landmarks & Attractions

-• On Shelter Island: Mashomack Preserve, Crescent Beach, Shelter Island Historical Society.
+• On Shelter Island: Mashomack Preserve, Crescent Beach, Shelter Island History Museum, and the village areas of Shelter Island Heights.

-• From North Ferry: Greenport Village, North Fork Wine Trail, East End Seaport Museum.
+• From North Ferry: Greenport Village, North Fork Wine Country, and the East End Seaport Museum area.

-• From South Ferry: Sag Harbor Village, Long Wharf, Hamptons beaches and shops.
+• From South Ferry: Sag Harbor Village, Long Wharf, and South Fork beaches, shops, and dining destinations.

 Q&A – Shelter Island Ferries